soffyo/dynamodb-ts-client/README.md

 ```

 # API
 The idea is to pass the data schema via typescript generic arguments.
-Data schema can be passed to the constructor and it will propagate to all its methods but each method accepts its own generic arguments too, so you can decide which approach is better for you.
+Data schema can be passed to the constructor and it will propagate to all its methods.
 ```ts
 import { DynamoDB } from "dynamodb-ts-client"